 Dr Hilary Dyer AFBPsS FRSA is a Specialist Consultant Educational Psychologist in Independent Practice.
-Based near Worcester, Dr Dyer is able to travel up to a maximum of 100 miles to conduct assessments.
+Based near Lichfield in Staffordshire, Dr Dyer travels to a youngster’s home and school to conduct assessments.

 Dr Dyer is an acknowledged specialist in Pathological Demand Avoidance Syndrome.
 She assesses and diagnoses children and young people from 4 to 16 years who may be presenting with this condition.
 Her PDA assessments, diagnoses and reports have been very favourably evaluated by SEND Tribunal Judges, Paediatricians, and parents alike.
 Read recent testimonials here